US STOCKS-Wall St higher but indexes set for worst qtr since 2011

 Yellen said last week the central bank remained on track to raise rates this year.
 The Fed meets next on Oct.
 27-28.

-All 10 major S&P sectors were higher, with the consumer discretionary index's 1.98 percent rise leading the advancers.
+All 10 major S&P sectors were higher, with the energy index's 2.18 percent rise leading the advancers.
+Exxon was up 1.6 percent, while Chevron rose 2.3 percent.

 Although the market's recent rout has forced many strategists to slash year-end expectations, a Reuters poll shows the S&P 500 is expected to end 2015 roughly 11 percent above current levels.

-The S&P 500 index showed two new 52-week highs and four new lows, while the Nasdaq recorded 15 new highs and 79 new lows.
+The S&P 500 index showed one new 52-week high and two new lows, while the Nasdaq recorded 15 new highs and 31 new lows.
 (Reporting by Abhiram Nandakumar and Tanya Agrawal; Editing by Saumyadeb Chakrabarty)

 * Dow -0.28 pct, S&P -0.10 pct, Nasdaq +0.02 pct (Updates to afternoon)